-ADSys relies on the apparmor\parser executable to parse, load, and unload profiles.
-If the command fails for any reason (e.g. syntax errors in profile declaration), loading profiles will be aborted and the output of the apparmor\parser command will be logged.
+ADSys relies on the apparmor_parser executable to parse, load, and unload profiles.
+If the command fails for any reason (e.g. syntax errors in profile declaration), loading profiles will be aborted and the output of the apparmor_parser command will be logged.

-''' ERROR Error from server: error while updating policy: failed to apply policy to "ubuntu2204": can't apply apparmor policy to ubuntu2204: can't apply machine policy: failed to get apparmor policies: exit status 1 AppArmor parser error for /etc/apparmor.d/adsys/machine/pam_roles in profile /etc/ apparmor.d/adsys/machine/pam_roles at line 9: Lexer found unexpected character: '<' (0x3c) in state: INITIAL '''
+''' ERROR Error from server: error while updating policy: failed to apply policy to failed to get apparmor policies: exit status 1 apparmor.d/adsys/machine/pam_roles at line 9: Lexer found unexpected character: '<'u